 - a parent of the deceased, whether the relationship is determined through a legal marriage or otherwise, where the relationship was admitted by the deceased being of full age or established in the lifetime of the deceased.

-Our office has considerable experience in dealing with claims under the Family Provision Act and are happy to assist you with your claim.
-An application to contest or challenge an estate under the Family Provision Act 1972 (WA) must be brought within 6 months from the date on which the administrator becomes entitled to administer the estate of the deceased in Western Australia unless the Court grants leave to bring the application out of time.
+Hale Legal has considerable experience in dealing with claims under the Family Provision Act 1972 (WA) and are happy to assist you.
+An application to contest or challenge an estate under the Family Provision Act must be brought within 6 months from the date on which the executor or the administrator becomes entitled to administer the estate of the deceased in Western Australia unless the Court grants leave to bring the application out of time.

 Contesting or challenging an estate generally

-If you are contesting or challenging the validity of a Will separate to the Family Provision Act 1972 (WA) you ought obtain legal advice urgently as undue delay often causes complications.
+If you are contesting or challenging the validity of a Will on a basis other than the Family Provision Act 1972 (WA) you ought obtain legal advice urgently as undue delay often causes complications.
 Our office is experienced in these matters and is more than happy to assist you.